The Low Sodium Cashew Chicken Recipe That Beats Takeout

 Instructions

-• Prepare the Sauce: In a small bowl, whisk together the coconut aminos, apple cider vinegar, maple syrup, minced garlic, smoked paprika, and black pepper.
-In a separate small cup, stir the arrowroot starch with 2 tablespoons of the unsalted chicken broth to create a slurry.
+• Prepare the Sauce: In a small bowl, whisk coconut aminos, apple cider vinegar, maple syrup, garlic, smoked paprika, and black pepper.
+In a separate cup, mix arrowroot starch with 2 Tbsp of the chicken broth to make a slurry.
 Set both aside.

-• Sauté the Vegetables: Heat the avocado oil in a wide Dutch oven or large skillet over medium-high heat.
-Add the sliced carrots and green beans and cook, stirring occasionally, for 5-7 minutes until they are bright and crisp-tender.
-Add the diced onion and chopped bell peppers and cook for another 3-5 minutes, until the onion softens.
+• Sauté the Vegetables: Heat avocado oil in a wide Dutch oven or large skillet over medium-high.
+Add carrots and green beans.
+Cook 5 to 7 minutes until bright and crisp-tender.
+Add onion and bell peppers.
+Cook 3 to 5 minutes until the onion softens.

-• Cook the Chicken: Push the vegetables to the sides of the pan.
-Add the ground chicken to the center and break it apart with a spatula.
-Cook for 6-8 minutes, until fully cooked through with no pink remaining.
+• Cook the Chicken: Push vegetables to the sides.
+Add ground chicken to the center, break it up, and cook 6 to 8 minutes until no pink remains and it reaches 165°F (74°C).

-• Combine and Glaze: Pour the prepared sauce and the remaining unsalted chicken broth into the pan.
-Stir to combine everything, scraping the bottom of the pan to lift any flavorful bits.
-Bring the mixture to a simmer.
+• Combine and Glaze: Pour in the prepared sauce and the remaining chicken broth.
+Stir, scraping up any browned bits, and bring to a simmer.

-• Serve: Remove the skillet from the heat.
-Divide among six bowls and top generously with chopped cashews, sliced scallions, and toasted sesame seeds.
+• Serve: Remove from heat.
+Divide among six bowls and top with cashews, scallions, and sesame seeds.

 Notes